Vonng/go-itunes-search/README.md

 # iTunes Search API for Golang

-`go-itunes-search` is a golang wrapper for [iTunes Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/#lookup)

-it also provides a naive binary tool for quick access
+`go-itunes-search` is a golang wrapper for [iTunes Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/#lookup) , also provides a binary tool for quick search.

 ## Reference

 See [iTunes Search API Document](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/) for more details.

 ## Install